Unlock the power of alternative medicine

 Nutrition‑forward approaches for everyday health

-• Special situations: pregnancy, planned surgery, chronic kidney disease, and active cancer care need tailored dosing and specialist review — never self‑prescribe in these contexts.
+• Special situations: pregnancy, planned surgery, chronic kidney disease and active cancer care need tailored dosing and specialist review — never self‑prescribe in these contexts.

-Small kitchen changes — meal planning, mindful swaps, and steady routines — often give steadier results than a shelf of bottles.
+Small kitchen changes — meal planning, mindful swaps and steady routines — often give steadier results than a shelf of bottles.

-For personalised advice, contact Dr Kabonge on +256778320910 — Call Or WhatsApp.
+For personalised advice or a safety review of your herbs and supplements, contact Dr Kabonge on +256778320910 — Call or WhatsApp.

 Mind-body approaches for stress and mental health